Your handwriting sucks. Give me normal text

 In order to maintain some semblance of sanity, I try to travel as much as possible.
-So far, I’ve logged extended visits in 28 states and six countries in the Americas and Europe.
+So far I’ve covered most of the states, and a half-dozen or so countries in the Americas and Europe, including Croatia, the home of my mother’s family.
 It’s a start.
 I highly recommend renting a car and setting out across southern France for sunshine and wine.
 That’s about as awesome a trip as you’ll ever have, better than any cruise or resort vacation, trust me.
-Outside of travel, I’m a pianist, an avid pool player, bowler, skiier and a bit of a wine and craft beer snob.
+Outside of travel, I’m a classically trained pianist, an avid pool player, bowler, skiier and a bit of a wine and craft beer snob.

 Before getting into online media, I was headed for a career in radio/tv.
 I flirted with the idea of becoming a piano performance major, but I figured this was one of those instances where taking something I love and turning it into a career would eventually ruin the magic for me.
-I went beyond radio/tv because I thought it might be a good idea to earn enough to feed and clothe myself.
+I grew beyond radio/tv, mainly because I needed to earn enough to feed and clothe myself.
 So I stuck with journalism/media, but switched my focus to the online world.
 And now I’m an established professional in the Web development industry.
-It’s fun stuff, and doesn’t require you to wear coke-bottle glasses with tape around the nosepiece, like more hardcore programmers.
+It’s a fun life, and I’ll gladly do it for free as charity one day after I retire.

 Oh yeah, I’m not the film editor and actor Paul Hirsch who is best known for his involvement in the original Star Wars movie trilogy (you know, the good ones).
 I won’t visit your college class to discuss film editing, I won’t send you an autographed picture (unless you’re really a fan of my Web work), and I’ll be happy to read your latest screenplay, but don’t count on it getting into a producer’s hands through me.
 Sorry!